aiven/devportal/docs/tutorials/kafka-migration.rst

    * **Emit heartbeats enabled**: allow MirrorMaker 2 to emit heartbeats to keep the connection open even in cases where no messages are replicated.
    * **Enable**: to enable the data sync job.

-   The following represent an example of a replication flow setting:
+   The following represents an example of a replication flow setting:

    .. image:: /images/tutorials/kafka-migration/replication-flow-details.png
     :alt: Aiven Console, replication flow details